Assault & Battery Lawyer in Connecticut

 In many cases, an assault charge is the result of a fight where the alleged victim is either the one who called the police, or got the worst of it, regardless of who actually started it.

-But when you are facing a serious criminal charge, you need an experienced defense attorney to argue on your behalf, and work to get the charged reduced or dismissed.
+But when you are facing a serious criminal charge in Connecticut, you need an experienced assault and battery lawyer to argue on your behalf, and work to get the charged reduced or dismissed.

 And you need to act quickly, before you lose your chance to file motions in court on your behalf.
 Call today for a legal consultation.